Native Bird Care of Sisters, Oregon

 • Place into a small box or paper bag, on paper towels.

-• Never leave sick birds in your yard, not only are they spreading the disease, but they are suffering as well.
+• Never leave sick birds in your yard, they are suffering, and spreading the disease.

 • Find a local songbird rehabilitator or call your local Fish and Wildlife agency.